 Oral hypoglycemics overdoseDiabetes pill overdose; Sulfonylurea overdose

-Oral hypoglycemic pills are a class of prescription medications used to control diabetes.
+Oral hypoglycemic pills are medicines to control diabetes.
 Oral means "taken by mouth."
 There are many different types of oral hypoglycemics.
-This article focuses on a class called sulfonylureas.
+This article focuses on a type called sulfonylureas.

 There are many types of oral hypoglycemics.
 The poisonous ingredient depends on the specific drug.
-The main (active) ingredient in sulfonylurea-based oral hypoglycemics stimulates cells in the pancreas to produce more insulin.
+The main ingredient in sulfonylurea-based oral hypoglycemics makes cells in the pancreas produce more insulin.